Sage-Bionetworks/synapsePythonClient/docs/getting_started/basics.rst

 file containing a 100 by 4 matrix.
 Getting the entity retrieves an object that holds metadata describing the matrix, and also downloads the file to a local cache::

+    import synapseclient
+    # This is a shortcut to login
+    syn = synapseclient.login()
     entity = syn.get('syn1899498')

 View the entity's metadata in the Python console::